Juvenescent Elation and Consumerism: The evolution of toy advertising

 It’s June of 2018.
 The shelves are empty save for a layer of dust.
 A few brightly colored items are strewn haphazardly on the floor — a few Legos, a Barbie shoe — plastic ghosts of juvenescent elation and consumerism.
 A final chnk sounds as the fluorescent lights shut off, engulfing the last Toys “R” Us in darkness.
 Geoffrey sighs, picks up his suitcase, and takes one last look at those bubble letters — the sign that had, for 70 years, induced a Pavlovian-esque response in kids worldwide.
 A few months from now, you might expect to catch a glimpse of an animatronic giraffe begging for change somewhere near Paterson, NJ.*

 Geoffrey was one integral component of Toys “R” Us’s marketing strategy.
-He first emerged in 1965 as Dr. G. Raffe; soon after, he made his “commercial debut in 1973… appearing alongside hundreds of enthusiastic children dancing in the streets.”
+He first emerged as Dr. G. Raffe around the 1950s for Children's Bargain Town, but changed his name in 1965.
+He made his commercial debut in 1973, appearing alongside hundreds of enthusiastic children dancing in the streets.
 More generally, TV advertisements for toys began to take off in the mid 1950s, when “the toy industry introduced an industry-wide promotion program with a budget of $1.3 million earmarked for local TV.”
 The very first national toy commercial aired in 1952, advertising America’s favorite spud — Mr. Potato Head.

 By this point, you might be wondering what advertising has to do with art.
 While it’s true that art and advertising serve different purposes, they’re both a visual means of conveying a message or an idea.
-And, “just as art imitates life, advertising imitates art…Some art, in turn, imitates advertising.”
+And, just as art imitates life, advertising imitates art; some art, in turn, imitates advertising.
 Look at Warhol’s soup cans.
-Look at Dali, who helped create Alka-Selzer ads; and Norman Rockwell, who worked on Jell-O ad campaigns.
+Look at Dali, who helped create Alka-Seltzer ads; and Norman Rockwell, who worked on Jell-O ad campaigns.
 Furthermore, just as the art world has evolved through different movements and mediums, so, too, has advertising — including toy advertising.
 Geoffrey himself is a visual symbol with a continually morphing but always recognizable aesthetic: anthropomorphic, orange, eager.
 And yes, he’s imbued with commercial motives.
 Yes, he’s lowbrow.
 But does that mean he is not also art?

 Of course, toys were first advertised through print campaigns, most of which were quite text-heavy in the early years.
 These harken back to the 1800s, but were more common in the first half of the 1950s.
 Then, as more and more American households bought televisions, advertising spread to the small screen.
 In the 60s, “strong brand identification [emerged] in the toy industry.
 Suddenly little girls and boys did not write to Santa Claus for just any doll, train or truck.
 They asked for a Chatty Cathy doll… or a Robot Commando.”
 If you have kids, you know that this brand identification is still alive and well today.